-Saddlefit 4 Life[®] 's comprehensive saddle fitting philosophy and certification programs are valued by equine professionals from many disciplines and are endorsed by The United States Dressage Federation (USDF), The Certified Horsemanship Assoication (CHA), American Riding Instructors Association (ARIA), The Association of Professional Trainers - Germany (Berufsreiterverband) and the Ontario Equestrian Federation (OEF).
+Saddlefit 4 Life[®] 's comprehensive saddle fitting philosophy and certification programs are valued by equine professionals from many disciplines and are endorsed by The United States Dressage Federation (USDF), The Certified Horsemanship Association (CHA), American Riding Instructors Association (ARIA), The Association of Professional Trainers - Germany (Berufsreiterverband) and the Ontario Equestrian Federation (OEF).

-Certified Saddlefit 4 Life[®] professionals receive the most advanced training for saddle fit assessment offered in the industry.
-Saddlefit 4 Life[®] is the only certification program in this field which requires annual re-certification to maintain state-of-the-art expertise ensuring the highest standards of its graduates and hold a valid certification card issued by Saddlefit 4 Life[®].
+Certified Saddlefit 4 Life $^{\circledR}$ professionals receive the most advanced training for saddle fit assessment offered in the industry.
+Saddlefit 4 Life $^{\circledR}$ is the only certification program in this field which requires bi-annual re-certification to maintain state-of-the-art expertise ensuring the highest standards of its graduates who hold a valid certification card issued by Saddlefit 4 Life $^{\circledR}$.